gosh-sh/docs/docs/working-with-gosh/gosh-web/account.md

 You can use your Google account to sign up for GOSH click **Sign in with Google**

-Then,enter your email address or phone number and click **Next** button:
+Then, enter your e-mail address or phone number and click **Next** button:

 ![](../../images/n_gosh_web_account_3_2_1_google_email.jpg)